Also available in: French

 Toward the beginning of the season, the deer is a creature of habit.
 Therefore, it’s important to study its natural habits with the use of surveillance cameras.
 Some of you may be wondering where to install surveillance cameras in order to optimize your hunt.
 Transition areas between their roosts and their feeder fields are the best option.
 As for where to hunt from, this is a personal choice.
 You may choose to hide among the trees, or even stay close to the ground.
 Of course, its important to minimize your movements.

 During the first few weeks of the month of November, as the male deer is in the pre-rut period, a hunter may pot several clues in the woods.
 Next, comes the rut, during which males search for females.
 During this time, hunters may use several different techniques to make a hunt successful, such as using odours, or rattling.
 This technique is made to imitate the sound of a struggle between two animals.
-Hunters may also use decoys.
+Hunters may also use game calls.

 Toward the end of the season